bstardust/google-takeout-s3-importer/README.md

 When using Backblaze B2, there are some specific requirements that differ from AWS S3:

 1. Always use the `--disable-checksums` flag to avoid checksum-related errors
-2. If you have a fast internet connection, increasing concurrency can improve throughput:
-   - Try `--concurrency=8` for better performance when uploading many files

 Example B2 command:
 ```bash